 authorised officer means an authorised officer appointed under section 18C(11) for purposes other than to serve infringement notices under section 18C(2);

-motor vehicle has the meaning given by the Road Traffic Act 1974;
+motor vehicle has the meaning given by the Road Traffic (Administration) Act 2008 section 4;

-owner in relation to a vehicle means the person who is the holder of the requisite vehicle licence under the Road Traffic Act 1974 in respect of that vehicle, or, if the vehicle is not licensed under that Act, the person who owns the vehicle or is entitled to its possession.
+owner in relation to a vehicle means the person to whom a licence in respect of the vehicle has been granted under the Road Traffic (Vehicles) Act 2012, or, if there is not such a person, the person who owns the vehicle or is entitled to its possession.

 [Section 18D inserted by No. 4 of 1997 s.
-7.]
+7; amended by No. 8 of 2012 s.
+199.]

 19. Staff transitional provisions